GandotraDiya/GandotraDiya/README.md

 ### 👋 Hi, I'm Diya Gandotra!

-I am a **Software Engineer** and a **Data Science Enthusiast** based in Delhi, India.
+I am a **Software Engineer** based in Hyderabad, India.
 With a strong passion for **technology** and a curiosity to explore its diverse applications, I am always eager to take on new challenges and push boundaries in software development, data analysis, and artificial intelligence.

 ### 🌟 What I Do:
 - **Software Engineering**: I have hands-on experience in developing and optimizing applications, primarily using **Python** and **JavaScript**.
 During my internship at Oxford University Press, I improved software accuracy by 15% through debugging and code optimization.